R-vijayendren/codeBrahma-ListUsers/README.md

 ## Steps to clone from Repository

-Need git CLI to clone the iSeeNowLive Web Application from the repository.
+Need git CLI to clone the project from the repository.

 1. Copy the https URL from the clone dropdown.
 2. Create a new folder to clone the application.